-The payment gateway's proprietary alerting engine makes sure that all transactions are as safe as possible.
-The security expertises and hands on experience with every facet of conducting e-commerce, has allowed us to develop a sophisticated yet unobtrusive alerting application.
-This "engine" monitors all activities at the gateway as following:
+The payment gateway's proprietary alerting engine make sure that all transactions are as safe as possible.
+The security experts and hand on experience with every facet of conducting e-commerce, have allowed us to develop a sophisticated yet unobtrusive alerting application.
+This "engine" monitors all activities at the gateways as following: